 Meet our 11 Citizenship teachers

 I am currently curriculum team leader for Social Science at a school in Derbyshire, where I have worked since 2008.
-I currently teach Citizenship alongside Sociology and law as well as being one of the East Midlands teaching ambassadors for the Association for Citizenship Teaching.
+I currently teach Citizenship alongside Sociology and law as well as being one of the East Midland ambassadors for my subject Association.

 Mrs Terri Barry